 Plant owners in BC are required to register qualifying boiler plants on their premises.
 They need to provide the boiler configuration, and assign the level of supervision, and primary operator to each site.

 Applications for boiler plant registration operating permits are being accepted now.
-Fees will not be applied to boiler plant registration operating permit applications received until October 1, 2019.

 A boiler plant is defined as a boiler, or assembly of boilers (and any ancillary vessels) connected to a common heating, steam, or power system through a single header.
 A plant can be as small as a single boiler or can be made up of an array of pressure equipment on a premise.

 - Login to your online account.
 If you have a previous login account, you can use the registered email and password.